 If your feelings of loneliness are from deep rooted past issues, talk therapy can help you process your past experiences and repressed emotions.
 You can also learn and practice new ways of relating with your therapist.
 Read our article on “Types of Therapy That Help You with Relationships” for some ideas.

 If you are concerned you might have a personality disorder, you might want to see a psychiatrist who can put you through diagnostic tests.
 Or talk to a therapist.
 If they think your suspicion might be right, they can then help you find a psychiatrist.
 In the mean time, they can help you learn to understand others better, and to communicate in ways that others understand.

 Ready to reach out for help and stop feeling so alone?
 Harley Therapy puts you in touch with top therapists in London, and now across the UK via our booking platform.
 Not in the UK?
-Book a Skype therapist and talk from anywhere.
+Book an online therapist and talk from anywhere.